sreeharshab/scalar_codes/README.md

 # Resources
 There are three parts to this repository.
 Part 1 and 2 are available in pipelines.py.
 Part 3 is available in gcbh.py.

 Use `help()` to get detailed documentation about the resources.
-Furthermore, there are examples some of the resources in the examples folder.
+Furthermore, there are examples for some of the resources in the examples folder.

 Note: Presently, documentation is available only for select resources.
 Full documentation will be available soon.

 ## Part 1: Automation Codes for VASP Related Calculations
-All of the code is available in pipelines.py.
-The following are the available features:
 1. cell_opt: Optimizes the size of the simulation cell.
 2. axis_opt: Optimizes the size of the required axis of the simulation cell.
 3. geo_opt: Performs geometry optimization on the system using inbuilt VASP optimizers (using the IBRION tag) or ASE optimizers.